National Recruitment ST1 up to 90

 All specialty training applications for 2021 will be managed through a national online application system called “Oriel”.

 You will need to create an account (account registration) before you can apply to a vacancy.
 After registration, you will be able to apply and track the progress of your application.

-Account Registration is available from the home page of Oriel.
-An applicant user guide is also available on the home page that will assist you in using the system at each stage of the recruitment process is available from the link below.
+Account registration is available from the home page of Oriel.
+An applicant user guide that will assist you in using the system at each stage of the recruitment process is available from the link below.

 Completing an Application

 Applications open at 10:00 am on the 5th of November 2020 and can be completed and submitted from this date.

 The specialty of Ophthalmology can be selected from the vacancy list within Oriel.
 The vacancy contains information which will assist you with your application.

 To access the application form, select the “apply here” button within the vacancy.

 Please complete the application fully as incomplete applications will not be accepted.
 There are no white space questions within the application form.